What are the good practices for daily inspection on site

 • The slings – are they tight?

-• The end stopss and the screw (on the suspension beams) – are they all present?
+• The end stops and the screws (on the suspension beams) – are they all present?

 The platforms